 Like WooCommerce, Shopify also allows you to convert stores from any platform to Shopify.

-However, if you are thinking to start small and grow the store continuously, Shopify won’t be enough.
-In such a case, you can convert the store to WooCommerce.
+However, if you are thinking to start small and grow the store continuously, Shopify is not the best eCommerce platform.
+In such a case, you can convert your store from Shopify to WooCommerce.

 - Pre-built templates for email marketing